Bangladesh to digitally map supply chain to tackle garment sector abuse

 3 Min Read

-CHENNAI, India, July 31 (Thomson Reuters Foundation) - B angladesh, the second largest garment producing country in the world, will digitally map its entire garment industry in the first such initiative to bring transparency in the supply chain in an effort to stop abuses.
+CHENNAI, India (Thomson Reuters Foundation) - Bangladesh, the second largest garment producing country in the world, will digitally map its entire garment industry in the first such initiative to bring transparency in the supply chain in an effort to stop abuses.

 The mapping project will collect "credible, comprehensive and accurate data" on factories across Bangladesh and disclose it in a publicly available, online map, said a manufacturers association that launched the project on Saturday.